 16. The student must pass minimum 30 ECTS each year of study in order to be able to continue the programme (study activity requirement).
 The student must have three examination attempts, see section 27(1), in the courses or course elements that are included in the study activity requirement.

-(2) The Director of the Study Administration may grant an exemption from the study activity requirement, see subsection (1), if the student is an elite athlete or if there are special circumstances, including impairment.
+(2) The university may grant an exemption from the study activity requirement, see subsection (1), if the student is an elite athlete or if there are extraordinary circumstances, including impairment.

 Extraordinary re-exams and offers of re-assessment/re-exam